probabl-ai/sklearn-ragger-duck/_sources/install.rst.txt

 - `cpu`: this is a cross-platform environments (i.e. linux and MacOS on x86_64 and arm64);
 - `mps`: this is an environment for MacOS on M1/M2/M3 chips;
-- `scaleway`: this is an environment for linux on x86_64 machine with GPU support.
+- `cuda-12-1`: this is an environment for linux on x86_64 machine with GPU support.
-  We used it to make experiment on Scaleway instance providing an L4 GPU.
+  We used it to make experiment on Scaleway instance that provides an L4 GPU.
-- `margaret`: similar to `scaleway` but relying on cuda-toolkit 11.4 instead of 12.1.
+- `cuda-11-7`: similar to `cuda-12-1` but relying on cuda 11.7 instead of 12.1.

 Note that you can modify the `pixi.toml` to create your own environments since the cuda-toolkit version used in the `scaleway` environment might not be the one you have.